Portrait #8: Maze, labyrinthine walk in Marseille 💦

 Hello Maze, can you tell us more about the choice of your pseudonym?

-I make labyrinth mosaics.
-“Maze” simply means labyrinth in English.
+I create labyrinth mosaics.
+"Maze" simply means labyrinth in English.

 What was your first contact with urban art?
-What made you want to get into this?
+What made you want to get involved in it?

-My first contact with urban art was the different works I saw while walking around, whether it was the mosaics of Invader, or the graffiti of Monsieur Chat for example.
-I also really like the street art of Pappas Pärlor, who uses ironing beads instead of mosaic.
-I find the idea of taking over public space to express one's creativity and speak to other people incredible.
+My first encounter with urban art was through the various works I saw while walking around, whether it was Invader's mosaics or Monsieur Chat's graffiti, for example.
+I also really like Pappas Pärlor's street art, which uses fuse beads instead of mosaics.
+I find the idea of reclaiming public space to express one's creativity and allow it to speak to others incredible.

-I have been painting for several years, and at the beginning I started putting stickers of my works in the streets.
-This was my first contact with the street and revealing myself.
+I've been painting for several years, and I started by putting up stickers of my artwork in the streets.
+That was my first contact with the street and my first time revealing myself.

 Several years passed before I took up mosaics.